-- 1975 Pacific Graduate School of Psychology (PGSP) founded in Palo Alto by prospective students and faculty who wanted to develop their professional knowledge of clinical psychology; Robert Kantor is its first president. - 1984 Dr. Allen Calvin joined PGSP as president. - 1986 PGSP accredited by Western Association of Schools and Colleges (WASC). - 1988 PGSP campus moves to East Meadow Drive, Palo Alto, CA. - o The Kurt and Barbara Gronowski Clinic opens in Palo Alto, CA. - o PGSP PhD program receives APA accreditation. - 2002 PGSP-Stanford PsyD Consortium program begins. - 2005 Gronowski Clinic moves to Los Altos, CA. - 2006 PGSP-Standford PsyD Consortium receives APA accreditation. - 2006 The PAU Bachelors degree program in Psychology & Social Action (PSA) approved by WASC in the Spring and started at De Anza Community College in the Fall. - 2009 Second major in Business Psychology (BP) approved by WASC and enrolled its first cohort at Foothill Community College in the Fall of 2009.
-The MA Counseling (originally MA Mental Health Counseling) program begins. - 2011 The Business Psychology and Psychology Social Action Hybrid (Evening/Online) format approved by WASC and started in Fall 2011.
+- 1975 Pacific Graduate School of Psychology (PGSP) founded in Palo Alto by prospective students and faculty who wanted to develop their professional knowledge of clinical psychology; Robert Kantor is its first president. - 1984 Dr. Allen Calvin joined PGSP as president. - 1986 PGSP accredited by Western Association of Schools and Colleges (WASC). - 1988 PGSP campus moves to East Meadow Drive, Palo Alto, CA. - The Kurt and Barbara Gronowski Clinic opens in Palo Alto, CA. - o PGSP PhD program receives APA accreditation. - 2002 PGSP-Stanford PsyD Consortium program begins. - 2005 Gronowski Clinic moves to Los Altos, CA. - 2006 PGSP-Standford PsyD Consortium receives APA accreditation. - 2006 The PAU Bachelors degree program in Psychology & Social Action (PSA) approved by WASC in the Spring and started at De Anza Community College in the Fall. - 2009 Second major in Business Psychology (BP) approved by WASC and enrolled its first cohort at Foothill Community College in the Fall of 2009.
+The MA Counseling (originally MA Mental Health Counseling) program begins.

+- 2011 The Business Psychology and Psychology Social Action Hybrid (Evening/Online) format approved by WASC and started in Fall 2011.
 Both programs' evening classes are conducted at PAU campus.
 The MA Counseling Psychology program begins.
-The MA Counseling program begins serving students in China.

-2013 - PAU developed a new partnership with the College of San Mateo, to offer both its Bachelors degree programs.

-2016 - Dr. Maureen O'Connor became the third president of PAU.

-2017 - The Council for Accreditation of Counseling & Related Educational Programs (CACREP) awarded eight years of accreditation to both emphases in the MA in Counseling program; Marriage, Family and Child emphasis and Clinical Mental Health emphasis.
+The MA Counseling program begins serving students in China. - 2013 PAU developed a new partnership with the College of San Mateo, to offer both its Bachelors degree programs. - 2016 Dr. Maureen O'Connor became the third president of PAU. - 2017 The Council for Accreditation of Counseling & Related Educational Programs (CACREP) awarded eight years of accreditation to both emphases in the MA in Counseling program; Marriage, Family and Child emphasis and Clinical Mental Health emphasis. - 2021 The COVID-19 Pandemic moves PAU to online operations for two years. - 2022 PAU earns designation as a Hispanic-Serving Institution (HSI). - 2022 Mountain View Campus opens.
+The Gronowski Center moves to the new campus. - 2023 The PhD in Counselor Education and Supervision degree program (CES) approved by WASC.